rutvikk99/synapse/demos/module4/README.md

 - Joins both data sources
 - Creates new fields on the joined data set based on conditional logic
 - Filters null records for required fields
-- Writes to the SQL pool
+- Writes to the dedicated SQL pool
 - Simultaneously writes to the data lake

 1. Navigate to the **Develop** hub.